 Now let $Y\subset B(\e)$ be such that $\mu^{*(l_1)}(Y)>8/10$, and

-For a sufficiently large $C$ depending on (the second moment of) $\mu$ and $C_1$, this is possible due to the assumption (\ref{eq_contra}) and Lemma \ref{lm_uplength}.
+For a sufficiently large $C$ depending on (the second moment of) $\mu$, this is possible due to the assumption that (\ref{eq_contra}) fails and Lemma \ref{lm_uplength}.
 Denote by $\nu$ the measure we obtain from $\t(\mu^{*(l_1)})$ if we restrict it to the set $Y$, and normalize it to get a probability measure.
 Then we have

 Thus